mikelytaev/n-wise/0000-n-wise.md

 ### Notification on n-wise state update

-Just after pushing the transaction to the n-wise registry, the participant MUST send `LedgerUpdateNotify` message to all other parties.
+Just after committing the transaction to the n-wise registry, the participant MUST send `LedgerUpdateNotify` message to all other parties.
 The participant who received `LedgerUpdateNotify` SHOULD get the current status from the n-wise registry.

 ### DIDComm messaging within n-wise